wannier-developers/wannier90/docs/docs/user_guide/wannier90/projections.md

 simple linear combination $|\phi\rangle =
 \sum_{nlm} C_{nlm}|nlm\rangle$ for some coefficients $C_{nlm}$.

-The angular functions that use as a basis for the projections are not the canonical spherical harmonics $Y_{lm}$ of the hydrogenic Schrödinger equation but rather the *real* (in the sense of non-imaginary) states
+The angular functions that are used as a basis for the projections are not the canonical spherical harmonics $Y_{lm}$ of the hydrogenic Schrödinger equation but rather the *real* (in the sense of non-imaginary) states
 $\Theta_{lm_{\mathrm{r}}}$, obtained by a unitary transformation.
 For